badlogic/mariozechner.at/src/posts/2024-08-05-electronic-nights-2/index.md

 The symbol before ground is a switch symbol.
 The thing I use on the breadboard is a pushbutton, which has its own symbol, but I think the switch is clearer.
 If the pushbutton is not pressed, then there's no connection to ground, and thus no current.
 Nothing lights up.
 Let's assume the button is being pressed for the rest of this section, so point 8 directly connects to ground.

 In this **parallel circuit**, we have 4 **parallel branches**, each with a $220 \Omega$ resistor and a red LED with a forward voltage of $1.8V$.
 The key insight is that they all feed off of the same voltage potential.
-The points 1, 2, 3, and 4 are all at $5V$ relative to ground, so that is also the voltage each branch gets!
+The points 1, 2, 3, and 4 are all at $5V$ relative to ground, so that is also the voltage across each branch!

 That is, the voltage drop between points 1 and 8 is $5V$, so is the voltage drop between points 2 and 7, 3 and 6, and 4 and 5!
 This gives us the first rule of parallel circuits.